CesaHub00/AniList_Backup/README.md

 #### NB:
 - change your anilist username in the `OG_Url` variable in row 14;
-- modify the path in the file cration: change the `pathing` variable with your own path
+- modify the path in the file cration function in row 113: change the `pathing` variable with your own path